 Graduate Assistants are covered by UE Local 896 - COGS: The Graduate Employee Union at the University of Iowa.
 Information on COGS and a copy of the current Agreement can be found on the COGS web site at https://cogs.org/.

 Graduate assistant appointment for one term is no guarantee of re-appointment for a subsequent term.
-A student holding an assistantship must be available to start the appointment three working days before the start of each semester, attend the Graduate Assistant Orientation, take the Sexual Harassment Prevention Training (SHPT), take The Family Educational Rights and Privacy Act (FERPA) training, be a candidate for an advanced degree, be making acceptable progress toward that degree, and be registered for:
+A student holding an assistantship must be available to start the appointment three working days before the start of each semester, attend the Graduate Assistant Orientation, take the Sexual Harassment Prevention Training (SHPT), take The Family Educational Rights and Privacy Act (FERPA) training, be a candidate for an advanced degree, be making acceptable progress toward that degree and registered full time while holding the assistantship.
+During the final semester of the MFA may be only registered for:

 |1/4 time||6 s.h.||15 s.h.|